BS8680:2020 Water Quality and Water Safety Plans

 • The establishment and implementation of appropriate management plans, for the management of risks associated with Legionella and other waterborne pathogens;

-• Supporting strategies and processes [inc. training, competency, communications].
+• Supporting strategies and processes (including training, competency and communication).

 HTM04-01

-These identified risks can be mitigated by gaining a comprehensive understanding of the water systems throughout the building/s from incoming supply, storage, distribution and usage.
+These identified risks can be mitigated by gaining a comprehensive understanding of the water systems throughout the building(s), from the incoming supply, storage, distribution, and usage.
 The provision of schematics also helps with the understanding of each system’s operation.

-This new BS8680 Code of Practice [CoP] is very much anticipated as a source of guidance for many organisations [who are looking to develop or further refine their WSP].
+This BS8680 Code of Practice (CoP) is very much anticipated as a source of guidance for many organisations [who are looking to develop or further refine their WSP].
 At the outset, the CoP makes clear that the WSP for an organisation should be reflective of its size i.e. for a small hair salon, the WSP will also be very small [an example risk assessment matrix is provided for small businesses].
-As an organisation size increases, then their WSP will need to be reflective of this [i.e. the user manual for a ‘toaster’ will be brief, the user manual for a ‘space station’ will be significantly greater than for the toaster!].
+As an organisation's size increases, its WSP will need to be reflective of this (i.e., the user manual for a ‘toaster’ will be brief, the user manual for a ‘space station’ will be significantly greater than for the toaster!).

-For those of us who are routinely involved in water safety, the ‘undoing’ of poorly specified, designed, installed and commissioned water systems remains a major cause of frustration and at times particularly heartbreaking in the event of an [avoidable] outbreak.
+For those of us who are routinely involved in water safety, the undoing of poorly specified, designed, installed and commissioned water systems remains a major cause of frustration and, at times, particularly heartbreaking in the event of an [avoidable] outbreak.
 The concept of ‘getting it right first time’ is not new, although with many projects, large or small, and irrespective of whether a refurbishment or new build, this concept is not always achieved.
-The BS8680 Code of Practice places huge emphasis on the entire ‘project’ from inception to completion and has helpfully defined processes to ensure all the key considerations are included in your WSP.
-With reference to CoP Table 1 ‘Key design considerations’:

-1. Consultation – all stake holders to agree the intended water usage and users and what the appropriate water standards and design criteria are to be achieved.
+1. Consultation – all stakeholders should agree on the intended water usage and users, and what the appropriate water standards and design criteria are to be achieved.

-3. Competence – all those involved in the project, from the design outset, procurement, install, commissioning and handover have suitable Legionella training, have relative experience and competence to complete their part of the project.
+3. Competence – all those involved in the project, from the design outset, procurement, installation, commissioning, and handover, should have suitable Legionella training, and have relevant experience and competence to complete their part of the project.

-4. Risk Assessments – the Water Safety Group to review the Legionella risk assessment at each stage of the project to ensure risks are mitigated.
+4. Risk Assessments – The Water Safety Group should review the Legionella risk assessment at each stage of the project to ensure risks are mitigated.

-6. Permit to Work – where required these shall be issued.
+6. Permit to Work – where required, these should be issued.

-7. Commissioning – a defined process which shall be followed and monitored to ensure adherence of the process by those ‘competent’ persons.
+7. Commissioning – a defined process that should be followed and monitored to ensure adherence to the process by those competent persons.

 - Roles & responsibilities